shsargordi/doseCalculation/README.md

-# Head & Neck Dose Prediction on CT
+# Head & Neck Dose Prediction on CT (real or synthetic)/ CBCT

 This repository provides code and pretrained weights for dose distribution prediction in Head & Neck Cancer (HNC) radiotherapy.